 It’s a new year and a new decade at that.
 The beginning of the 2020s puts us at a crucial spot in trying to address some of our planet’s biggest environmental issues.

-The decisions that we make over the next decade will have an impact on our planet.
+The sustainability goals and decisions that we make over the next decade will have an impact on our planet.
 This impact will long outlast us.
 We’re highlighting a few big areas of concern that will define what the sustainability of the planet looks like in 2020.
 These are areas that could have severe consequences or big rewards depending on how we respond.

 We must reduce the amount of carbon we emit.